Malcolm Forsyth

 by jmbmf

-Please join us at the University of Calgary for the Symposium on our composer Malcolm Forsyth, Oct 17-19/19.
-This is open to the public.
-His daughter Amanda, a world-renown cellist, will be there and will be performing the concerto her father wrote for her, Electra Rising, with the Calgary Philharmonic.
-Learn about the Symposium by clicking this link
+There was a Symposium at the University of Calgary for Malcolm Forsyth, Oct 17-19/19.
+His daughter Amanda, a world-renown cellist, performed the concerto her father wrote for her, Electra Rising, with the Calgary Philharmonic.

 Malcolm is a 3 time Juno award winner for Best Composition, and was also nominated for that award another 3 times.